 If there are no duplicate participants, you will receive a Success message confirmation.

-Tip: You may also choose to allow resubmissions on an individual basis when you grade student submissions.
+Tip: Instructors may also choose to allow resubmissions on an individual basis when they grade student submissions.

 - Send me one email per day summarizing notifications for student submissions: This option will send a digest email listing all student submissions for that day.